FortinetCloudCSE/fortiweb-security-foundations-201/content/05chapter/03Task3.md

        ```
        ![apischema6](api-schema6.png)

-    - Note: The schema for Product ID is changed from Integer to String. the FortiWeb cloud Juiceshop schema we uploaded have this value defined as Integer.
+    - Note: The schema for Product ID is changed from Integer to String. the FortiAppSec cloud Juiceshop schema we uploaded have this value defined as Integer.

     ![apischema10](api-schema10.png)

     - Click on "**SEND**"

-7. We will see "403 internal server error" with a FortiWeb cloud block message in HTML.
+7. We will see "403 internal server error" with a FortiAppSec cloud block message in HTML.

     ![apischema7](api-schema7.png)

-8. In FortiWeb Cloud on the left hand side of the screen go to Threat Analytics > Attack log > we can see a log generated for this block request to show the reason for block is Open API schema Violation.
+8. In FortiAppSec Cloud on the left hand side of the screen go to Threat Analytics > Attack log > we can see a log generated for this block request to show the reason for block is Open API schema Violation.

     ![apischema8](api-schema8.png)